- Smog: what is it exactly?

 Do you know what you're breathing with?

-A dark, winter morning.
+A dark winter morning.
 You put on your shoes and set off to work.
 Once you open the front doors, an unpleasant, biting, ice-cold air gets into your nostrils.
 Your bronchi contract, especially if you have recently gone through a respiratory infection.
 You start to suffocate.
 Unfortunately, it will not get any better.
 These sensations will accompany you all the way to the bus stop, work, or school.
 Tightening your scarf and covering your nose doesn't help at all.
 A typical, charming morning walk for millions of people suffering from smog around the world.
-Do we even think what exactly causes these unpleasant sensations?
+Do we even think about what exactly causes these unpleasant sensations?
 What toxic substances are hiding under the “smog” label?

-- carbon oxides: CO₂ and CO.
+- Carbon oxides: CO₂ and CO.
 The second one is a molecule that binds irreversibly with hemoglobin in our blood, disturbing the transport of oxygen and causing countless deaths of people with leaking installations of stoves that are used to heat houses,

 Particulates PM₂.₅ or maybe PM₁₀?
 What is it all about?

 Particulates present in smog also contain benzo[a]pyrene.
 It belongs to a group of polycyclic aromatic hydrocarbons.
 It is heavily carcinogenic.
 People smoking cigarettes should be aware that in smoke from one cigarette, there are around 14.86 nanograms of benzo[a]pyrene.
 Unfortunately, people who are free from this terrible addiction cannot feel safe.
 Apart from spending time among smokers and so-called passive smoking (inhaling cigarette smoke from a person smoking nearby), they can get exposed to benz[a]pyrene while taking a simple winter walk.
-Benz[a]pyrene is produced during ineffective burning of coal, rubbish, and plastics in local boilers and house stoves used for heating.
+Benz[a]pyrene is produced during the ineffective burning of coal, rubbish, and plastics in local boilers and house stoves used for heating.
 It's saddening that a forest of chimneys emitting poisonous smoke is still a typical winter sight in many cities around the world.
 Thanks to our calculator, you can count how many cigarettes you “smoke” during such a walk.

-Latest annual report of the European Environment Agency (EEA) for 2016 shows that benzo[a]pyrene is one of the most prominent air pollution problems present in Europe.
+The latest annual report of the European Environment Agency (EEA) for 2016 shows that benzo[a]pyrene is one of the most prominent air pollution problems present in Europe.
 Up to 91% of the European Union urban population was exposed to the harmful level of B[a]P concentration above the WHO reference.
-The European Union target value for air pollution states that annual mean concentration of B[a]P must not exceed 1 ng/m³.
+The European Union target value for air pollution states that the annual mean concentration of B[a]P must not exceed 1 ng/m³.
 However, the World Health Organization (WHO) guidelines say that this concentration should be less than 0.12 ng/m³ to reduce the risk of additional lifetime lung cancer to approximately 1 in 100 000.
 In the following picture, you can see that only beige dots fulfill WHO standards for B[a]P concentration (source -).
-Entire central and central eastern Europe struggles with this carcinogenic compound!
+Entire central and central-eastern Europe struggles with this carcinogenic compound!

 Air quality standards in Europe